miltonmcdonald1986/memoir/README.md

 When I read this, I broke.
 I collapsed onto the floor of my bedroom and wept like never before.
 As I read about Augustine rushing to his mother to tell her the good news, I knew that the same thing was happening to me.
 I had chosen Christ again, truly, freely, and without reservation.
 I was never going back.
 Sharing this with my wife was deeply healing for both of us.
 I will always be thankful to God for bringing the Great Books, and especially Augustine's confessions, into my life.

 Glory to God!

+## Owning My Faith

+A lot changed in a short period of time.
+We moved back to Pennsylvania, I earned a master's degree in mathematics, we had two more children, bringing the total to four, and we began looking for a local church.

+We visited several Alliance and nondenominational churches, but nothing really stuck.
+One day, while attending a family event in my hometown, we ran into the pastor from the church where I had grown up.
+He was excited to see us after so many years, and after we talked for a while, he suggested that we come back and visit my old church.
+I was hesitant, but he assured me that we would be warmly welcomed.
+He also told me that I would not recognize the church anymore.
+I wasn't sure what he meant, but I was about to find out.

+When we visited, I saw the end result of the rise of contemporary worship that I discussed earlier in this story.
+The choir loft was gone.
+The pews were gone.
+The kneeling altar rail was gone.
+The pulpit was gone.
+In their place was a stage designed to support a worship band, complete with drums, amplifiers, and other equipment.
+It was surprising, but not entirely unexpected.
+Most of the churches I had attended over the previous ten years had undergone similar changes.

+The service was different from what I remembered.
+When I was a child, I would carry a brass candle lighter down the center aisle and light the candles at the front of the church.
+Those candles were nowhere to be seen.
+I think a few other elements were missing as well, such as a designated Scripture reading.
+The service seemed simplified, consisting of four modern worship songs, an elder's prayer, and a sermon.

+All in all, though, we enjoyed both the service and the people.
+It was wonderful to reconnect with friends we had not seen in years.
+We noticed that there were many families like ours, parents with young children.
+The Sunday school rooms and nursery were overflowing, which was definitely not what we had seen in the other churches we visited.
+We learned about the various small groups for adults and were invited to come back the following week.